morcmarc/dockerify/README.md

 =========

 Small command-line utility for creating Dockerfiles easily.
-It will attempt to to discover the project type (e.g.: NodeJS, Go etc) and generate a Dockerfile using the curated list on [Dockerfile](http://dockerfile.github.io/).
+It will attempt to discover the project type (e.g.: NodeJS, Go etc) and generate a Dockerfile using the curated list on [Dockerfile](http://dockerfile.github.io/).

 Currently you have to compile it yourself, but I plan to add the cross-compiled